awollman/single-molecule-tools/docs/tracking.md

 # Tracking

-The tracking software consists of a series of functions for opening data and tracking particles.
+The tracking software consists of a series of functions for opening data, tracking bright particles over time and quantifying their intensity.

+'[SpotsCh1, SpotsCh2, frame_average,p, meta_data, image_data,spotImages] = tracker(fileName,p)'

 ## Input

 The filename (or folder name for unstacked tiffs), either without the file extention or if using the bioformats plugin with extention. p is the parameter structure which can be read in or set by the code.
+Can be created using 'createP'

 ## Output